 To create greater awareness of the process of marketing research including surveys, focus panels, sampling procedures, and the general steps in doing marketing research.
 Marketing decisions and problem-solving skills will be improved.
 Micromarketing and databases are included.
-Prerequisite(s): 104-102 Marketing Principles

 104-108 Retail Management